-- Example questions will be made available on the Sections N & Z eClass site (under the Written Tests section) by the end of Wednesday, February 9.
+- Example questions will be made available on the Sections N & Z eClass site (under the Written Tests section) by the end of Wednesday, March 16.

-You can attempt these questions for as many times as you wish, but the submission will be $\underline{\mathbf{closed}}$ shortly before the actual test starts.
+You can attempt these questions for as many times as you wish, but the submission will be $\underline{closed}$ shortly before the actual test starts.

-- Please understand that these questions are: - meant for familiarizing yourself with the format and workflow of the test; - not meant to cover all topics required by the actual test (you are expected to study all materials as listed in Section 4); and - on the easier side (in the actual test, there will be harder questions testing your understanding of the materials).
+- Please understand that these questions are: - meant for familiarizing yourself with the format and workflow of the test; - not meant to cover all topics required by the actual test (you are expected to study all materials as listed in Section 4); and - on the easier side without being an accurate reflection of the actual test, where there may be harder questions testing your understanding of the materials.